CLI Commands Reference

 agentmap scaffold --csv complex_workflows.csv::SpecificGraph

-agentmap compile --csv production.csv::MainFlow
+agentmap validate --csv production.csv::MainFlow

 HTTP API Integrationâ